gerstle/cabins/README.md

 3. docker-machine env cabins-dev
 4. eval $(docker-machine env cabins-dev)
 5. docker image pull gerstle/cabins
+6. docker-compose build (needed for web)
-6. docker-compose up -d [application]
+7. docker-compose up -d
-7. docker-compose logs -f -t
+8. docker-compose logs -f -t

+for prod...
+1. update cabins.env for prod settings
+2. ssh in and `bundle exec rake assets:precompile` ... probably a way to do this in the dockerfile or something

 # email previews
 http://localhost/rails/mailers/user_mailer/